KEH Energy Engineering

 Education:

-Serving as Engineer, Chief Engineer, and Manager of Technical Services for Power and Combustion from 1972 through 1994 he prepared proposals, designed the systems, watched over their construction and startup.
+Serving as Engineer, Chief Engineer, and Manager of Technical Services for Power and Combustion in Baltimore from 1972 through 1994 he prepared proposals, designed the systems, watched over their construction and startup.
 He developed new systems and installations for hundreds of boiler plants.
 Power and Combustion service personnel reported to Ken throughout the one year warranty period so he was always aware of what worked and what didn't.

 Publications: